Free Warranty Deed

 ________________________________________________________

-The Grantor attests for the Grantee and the Grantee's heirs and assigns that at and until the ensealing of these presents, the Grantor is well seized of the above described premises, as a good and indefeasible estate in fee simple, and has good right to convey the same in the manner and form above written.
+And the said Grantor does attest for the Grantee that at and until the ensealing of these presents, the Grantor is well seized of the above described premises, as a good and indefeasible estate in Fee Simple, and have good right to bargain and sell the same in manner and forms above written, and that the same are free from all encumbrances whatsoever.

 ___________________